Hiroki Otsu: Super Formula

-For 2022, Otsu moves to Dandelion Racing, but was underwhelming from his previous season.
+For 2022, Otsu moved to Dandelion Racing, but was underwhelming from his previous season.
 He ended up in ninth place with one podium.
-Otsu did not have a full time seat for 2023.
-But he comes up as replacement for drivers that not available due to illness, and injuries.
-He replaces Tomoki Nojiri, Toshiki Oyu, and Naoki Yamamoto at Mugen, TGM Grand Prix, and Nakajima Racing respectively.
-Otsu would race for 6 rounds in 2024 with TGM Grand Prix as he replaces Nobuharu Matsushita.
+Otsu did not have a full time seat for 2023, but served as a replacement for drivers that were not available due to illness and injuries.
+He replaced Tomoki Nojiri, Toshiki Oyu, and Naoki Yamamoto at Mugen, TGM Grand Prix, and Nakajima Racing respectively.
+Otsu would race for six rounds in 2024 with TGM Grand Prix, as he replaced Nobuharu Matsushita.